United States courts of appeals

-The United States courts of appeals are the intermediate appellate courts of the United States federal judiciary.
-They hear appeals of cases from the United States district courts and some U.S. administrative agencies, and their decisions can be appealed to the Supreme Court of the United States.
-The courts of appeals are divided into 13 "Circuits".
-Eleven of the circuits are numbered "First" through "Eleventh" and cover geographic areas of the United States and hear appeals from the U.S. district courts within their borders.
+The United States courts of appeals are the intermediate appellate courts of the U.S. federal judiciary.
+They hear appeals in cases from the U.S. district courts and from certain federal administrative agencies.
+Their decisions may be reviewed by the Supreme Court of the United States.
+The courts of appeals are organized into 13 "circuits".
+Eleven circuits, numbered "First" through "Eleventh", cover geographic areas of the United States and hear appeals from the U.S. district courts within their jurisdiction.
 The District of Columbia Circuit covers only Washington, DC.
-The Federal Circuit hears appeals from federal courts across the entire United States in cases involving certain specialized areas of law.
+The Federal Circuit has nationwide jurisdiction over appeals in certain specialized areas of law.

 The United States courts of appeals are considered the most powerful and influential courts in the United States after the Supreme Court.
 Because of their ability to set legal precedent in regions that cover millions of Americans, the United States courts of appeals have strong policy influence on U.S. law.
 Moreover, because the Supreme Court chooses to review fewer than 3% of the 7,000 to 8,000 cases filed with it annually, the U.S. courts of appeals as a practical matter serve as the final arbiter on the vast majority of federal cases.

 There are 179 judgeships on the U.S. courts of appeals authorized by Congress in pursuant to Article III of the U.S. Constitution.
 Like other federal judges, they are nominated by the president of the United States and confirmed by the United States Senate.
-They have lifetime tenure, earning (as of 2023) an annual salary of $246,600.
+They have lifetime tenure, earning (as of 2026) an annual salary of $264,900.
 The actual number of judges in service varies, both because of vacancies and because senior judges who continue to hear cases are not counted against the number of authorized judgeships.

 Decisions of the U.S. courts of appeals have been published by the private company West Publishing in the Federal Reporter series since the courts were established.
 Only decisions that the courts designate for publication are included.
 The "unpublished" opinions (of all but the Fifth and Eleventh Circuits) are published separately in West's Federal Appendix, and they are also available in on-line databases like LexisNexis or Westlaw.
 More recently, court decisions have also been made available electronically on official court websites.
 However, there are also a few federal court decisions that are classified for national security reasons.